game-of-drones/CarND-Advanced-Lane-Lines/report.md

 ```
 The code for calculating the radius of curvature is in function `measure_curvature`.

-To find the position of the vehicle with respect to the center, we need to identify the center of the lane in the ***original cameral view*** (instead of the warped image, or the bird-eye view),  compare it with the center of the lane (1280/2), and then convert the difference into meter.
+To find the position of the vehicle with respect to the center, we need to identify the center of the lane in the ***original camera view*** (instead of the warped image, or the bird-eye view),  compare it with the center of the lane (1280/2), and then convert the difference into meter.

 The problem is, we only identify the lanes in the warped image, and how to convert the x coordinates of the lanes in the warped image to those in the original image.
 Searching documentation of warpPerspective, I found how to use the `M` and `Minv` matrices to convert a point's coordinate from a source image to the coordinate in the destination image.